 - High in saturated fat and cholesterol.

-- Most supermarket eggs come from animals kept in very tight spaces so they get sick and are therefore pumped with antibiotics as well as growth hormones.
+- Most supermarket eggs come from animals kept in very tight spaces so they get sick and are therefore pumped with antibiotics as well as growth hormones which you end up eating

 - Eggs should come from naturally kept and fed chickens.
 Best from local farms.